xyp8023/starter-academic/content/authors/admin/_index.md

   url: https://www.kth.se/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include deep learning, autunomous underwater perception, and underwater SLAM.
+bio: My research interests include deep learning, autonomous underwater perception, and underwater SLAM.

 # Interests to show in About widget
 interests:
 - Deep Learning
-- AUV's Perception with sidescan sonar
+- Underwater Perception with sidescan sonar
 - Underwater SLAM

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Robotics, Perception and Learning
+  - course: PhD in Perception for AUV's Navigation
     institution: KTH Royal Institute of Technology
     year: 2020-Current
   - course: Msc in Information and Networking Engineering